GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/index.md

 # Preparing VM for Gluu Server Installation
 ## Overview
 Thank you for your interest in the Gluu Server!
 This document will provide instructions for preparing your VM for a standard Gluu Server deployment.
-After your servers are ready move on to the [installation instructions](../installation-guide/install.md).
+Once your servers are ready you can move on to the [installation instructions](../installation-guide/install.md).
 Good luck with your deployment, and welcome to the community!

 ## Minimum Requirements

 The Gluu Server Community Edition (CE) needs to be deployed on a server or VM with the following **minimum** requirements.

 |CPU Unit  |    RAM     |   Disk Space      | Processor Type |
 |----------|------------|-------------------|----------------|